 The same logic applies when we’re trying to adopt a new habit , when we want to start a business, or when we’re working towards a goal.

 The likelihood for your final goal to be successfully accomplished shrinks with each new sub-goal you add.

-Too many things than can go wrong.
+Too many things can go wrong.